LadyEebs/OpenJKDF2-Experimental/README.md

 - Optimized GBuffer using reconstructed position and smaller formats (16/32 bit options for color/depth, octahedron encoded normals, 2-3x bandwidth savings)
 - New SSAO with less halos
 - Particle lights are flat face normals only due to old pipeline limitations

+Tiled Software Rasterizer:
+- Completely separate rendering path using multithreaded SIMD CPU rasterization
+- Focus on being faithful to the original as a start
+- Includes classic Display menu with resolution selection and Advanced section (to select a display device and renderer, which would allow for swapping between software and D3D11)
+- Disables all of the other rendering features as it's a separate code path based on the original

 Physics/Animation:
 - Physics constraints and physicalized puppet animation/ragdolls